Who are PolicyMogul?

 The outputs of this session gave us clear tasks:

-• The new branding for the site needed to sit alongside the product UI stylesheet but also consider functionality usage
+- The new branding for the site needed to sit alongside product components

 Policy Mogul is a start-up company with no direct industry competitors.
-Therefore, instead of competitive research, I conducted comparative studies; concentrating on design systems for SaaS products and their websites, hoping to understand:
+Therefore, instead of competitive anal, I conducted comparative studies; concentrating on design systems for SaaS products and their websites, hoping to understand:

 - How do they sell a SaaS product?